 Beyond qpdf structural validity — builds the full object reference graph via BFS from /Root and reasons about topology.
 Phantom objects: referenced by OID in another object but absent from xref — parser-confusion attack where some readers synthesize the missing object.
 Orphan objects: present in xref, not reachable from /Root — staged payload waiting for a vulnerability to make it reachable (especially dangerous when type is JavaScript, Action, or EmbeddedFile).
 Xref F-entry on live objects: object marked as free in xref but still referenced — exploits free-entry dereferencing bugs in vulnerable readers.
 OID type confusion: same OID used for different /Type objects across revisions (type confusion exploits object recycling).
 Stream /Length falsification: declared /Length doesn't match actual stream size — causes buffer over/underread in decoders (broad CVE class).

-Cross-references all 44 engine findings.
+Cross-references all 47 engine findings.
 Individual indicators are scored conservatively — this engine identifies dangerous combinations that are orders of magnitude more serious than their parts.
-Now incorporates findings from all new engines: XFA auto-execute + submit exfiltration, OCG hidden layer + active content, RLO + phishing indicators, trailer mutation + signature forensics, entropy cliff + high-risk content, behavioral emulation URL + threat intelligence match, compliance fraud + JavaScript (confirmed DLP bypass), stego beacon + network indicators, phantom objects + JavaScript reachability.
-Classic patterns retained: /OpenAction+JS, JBIG2+JS CVE, eval()+unescape() shellcode, heapspray+JS.
+DocMDP compound patterns: DocMDP bypass + JavaScript (certified document carrying an execution vector — critical); DocMDP bypass + weak algorithm (collision-assisted forgery surface — critical); DocMDP P=3 + JavaScript (annotation-triggered execution under certification); multiple DocMDP transforms + signature (validator confusion spoofing); ByteRange not-from-zero + MDP (file header left unsigned under certification); all-zero or sub-32-byte /Contents (structurally signed, cryptographically empty).
+FieldMDP compound patterns: FieldMDP Include+empty fields + any active content (locking-nothing certification with live payload); FieldMDP Exclude bypass + incremental form modification (selectively unlocked field modified post-signing); FieldMDP + JavaScript in incremental update (execution vector under per-field certification).
+Signature patterns: ByteRange gap + JavaScript (shadow attack confirmed); ByteRange full-save rewrite + active content (cryptographically unsigned document with live payload); post-signature revision + execution vector.
+Polyglot patterns: file-level polyglot (JPEG/ZIP header before %PDF-) + active content.
+Other engines: XFA auto-execute + submit exfiltration, OCG hidden layer + active content, RLO + phishing indicators, trailer mutation + signature forensics, entropy cliff + high-risk content, compliance fraud + JavaScript (confirmed DLP bypass), stego beacon + network indicators, phantom objects + JavaScript reachability.
+Classic: /OpenAction+JS, JBIG2+JS CVE, eval()+unescape() shellcode, heapspray+JS.
 Multi-engine vote weighting: indicators confirmed by multiple engines receive logarithmically scaled bonus scoring.
 60+ compound patterns.